 - (40%) Payment History — Paying your bills on time is essential.

-- (23%) Credit Use – Keeping your credit usage low will ensure steady growth.
+- (23%) Credit Use — Keeping your usage low supports steady growth.

-- (21%) Credit Age – The longer you have actively utilized credit, the better!
+- (21%) Credit Age — The longer you’ve actively used credit, the better.

-- (5%) Inquiries & New Credit – Recently opened accounts and hard credit inquiries can negatively impact your score if done too often.
+- (5%) Inquiries & New Credit — Too many new accounts or hard pulls can hurt your score.

-- (11%) Credit Mix – A healthy variety of credit can positively impact your score.
+- (11%) Credit Mix — A healthy variety of credit types can help.

 Your score is calculated by the three main credit bureaus: Experian, Equifax, and TransUnion.